muesli/streamdeck/README.md

 - Short touch: 23
 - Long touch:  27

-All touch screen presses are not "holdable" like normal buttons.
+All touchscreen presses are not "holdable" like normal buttons.

 Swiping is mapped to:
 - From left to right: 28
 - From right to left: 29

-### Knobs
+#### Knobs

 The knobs usages will be mapped to key indexes as following (left to right):